-&lt;sup>114 Draft Final Comprehensive Airport Land Use Compatibility Plan for the Environs of the San Francisco International Airport.
-Ricondo & Associates for the City/County Association of Governments of San Mateo County (C/CAG), November 2011.
+116 Draft Final Comprehensive Airport Land Use Compatibility Plan for the Environs of the San Francisco International Airport, Ricondo & Associates for the City/County Association of Governments of San Mateo County (C/CAG), November 2011.

-&lt;sup>115 Annual Report to the Community.
-Port of Redwood City, September 2011.
+117 Annual Report to the Community, Port of Redwood City, September 2015.